kdave/btrfsmaintenance/README.md

 ### Tuning

-The administrator/user is suppsed to know the approximate use of the partition with snapshots enabled.
+The administrator/user is supposed to know the approximate use of the partition with snapshots enabled.

 The decision criteria for tuning is space consumption and we're optimizing to